NGO-Algorithm-Audit/AlgorithmAudit_website/content/nederlands/about/_index.md

 "Writer, founder of "
 "Associate Professor in EU law at Sciences Po Paris.
 Co-author of the EU report">}}

-{{< about_contributors "Schil van experts" "International experts from a range of disciplines and professional backgrounds contribute to the work of Algorithm Audit.
+{{< about_contributors "Expert hub" "International experts from a range of disciplines and professional backgrounds contribute to the work of Algorithm Audit.
 Expertise from among others data science, policy making, law and ethics strenghtens our problem statements, white papers and advocay work.">}}

 {{< about_commissions "Auditcommissies" " The composition of audit commissions varies per case.
 The exact makeup of commissions is shared here: ">}}